IronCoreLabs/ironcorelabs.github.io/technology/index.md

 If we were starting over and building a ground-up model of security, we'd start by securing the data, and we'd finish by making physical storage of the data irrelevant to its security.
 Here are the other key parts of how the digital world would work if it were built on a foundation of security and an understanding of the challenges of today's environment:

 * **Access Decisions:** data owners, not partners or vendors, would determine who can read their data.
-* **Borderless Control:** data would be owner-controlled even when stored with third-parties or offline.
+* **Borderless Control:** data would be owner-controlled even when stored with third parties or offline.
 * **Monitoring:** owners would monitor how their data is used and by whom and could detect abuses of access.
 * **True End-to-End Encryption:** data would be encrypted at all times other than when actively in use.
 * **Simplicity:** no special knowledge or actions would be required of users or data owners.